TASRobotics/RaidZero-2024-Command/gitconventions.md

 ## Merges

 Always merge (***NOT PR***) feature branch to parent branch before creating a PR to merge subsystem branch into `main`

+## General notes

+When committing the merge, Git should automatically generate a commit message.
+Please use those default messeages to maintain consistency.

+Eg, `Merge branch 'a' into b` or `Merge pull request #1 from b`